How To Remove Freshly Applied Wax From Your Car? (Answered)

 You can also do it by using a machine polisher, but I want to make this guide as simple as possible so that anyone can do it, even without any specific tools.

-Also, there’s no need for machine polishing since you only need to apply light pressure, and there’s no need to be as thorough as when compounding the car to remove swirl marks and scratches.
+Also, there’s no need for machine polishing since you only need to apply light pressure, and there’s no need to be as thorough as when compounding the car.

 Step 3: Wipe The Car With Rubbing Alcohol Mix